Fenwolf/SinsNotTragedies/Patches/Sticky Sprites/readme.md

 potential drawback, however it is slightly more involved to use.
 This patch also allows for writing code to change whether Sticky Sprites is enabled dynamically within a level.
 Simply set the FreeRAM value to a nonzero value to enable it, and clear the value to disable it.
-Level UberASM to do this can be found in `stickyspriteslevel.asm`.
+Level UberASM to enable it can be found in `stickyspriteslevel.asm`.

 ## Usage:

 0. Back up your ROM!
 Always create a backup before applying any patch.
 It is also highly recommend to use Lunar Helper, which allows for safe unpatching/repatching in case something goes wrong.
-1. Set `!AlwaysEnabled` to `1` if you would like sticky keys mechanics to apply to all levels.
+1. Set `!AlwaysEnabled` to `1` if you would like Sticky Sprites to apply to all levels.
 Note: If this is set, behavior cannot be overridden.
 2. Apply `StickySprites.asm` with ASAR.
 3. To enable Sticky Sprites for a level, you can use the provided level UberASM: `stickyspriteslevel.asm`.
 This does not apply if `!AlwaysEnabled` is `1`.